-EN Philibert entered the study with his four little packets in paper, he found the clear, bright mirror already shining in the place of the bookcase, and Know-a-bit seated on his red-edged volume, gazing with thoughtful attention on a small pink, which he held in both his hands, the flower being as large compared to his size as a big cabbage would have been to that of Philibert.
-"What are you doing with the flower?" asked the child.
+his four little packets in paper, he found the clear, bright mirror already shining in the place of the bookcase, and Know-a-bit seated on his red-edged volume, gazing with thoughtful attention on a small pink, which he held in both his hands, the flower being as large compared to his size as a big cabbage would "What are you doing with the flower?" asked the child.